21st Street and Market Street,

 After the original Forrest Theatre was demolished in 1927 on South Broad Street, the two theater operators went their separate ways.
 The Shubert organization built a new Forrest Theatre on Walnut Street.
 Abraham Lincoln Erlanger built his own theater, the Erlanger Theatre on the northwest corner of 21st Street and Market Street.
-Prior to the decision of the Shuberts to build separately, this theater was going to be called the New Forrest Theatre.
+Prior to the decision of the Shuberts to build separately, this theatre was going to be called the New Forrest Theatre.

-The Erlanger Theatre was Philadelphia’s most elaborate legit theater ever and one of the most magnificent ever built in the United States.
+The Erlanger Theatre was Philadelphia’s most elaborate legit theatre ever and one of the most magnificent ever built in the United States.
 The exterior was Georgian.
 The elegant interior was furnished in Napoleonic French and other period styles.
 Three lobbies, the grand stairs, lounges, and the 1,890 seat auditorium were elaborated decorated and furnished with imported marble, gold leaf, murals, tapestries, crystal chandeliers, crystal mirrors, antique wood-work, hand wrought ironwork, and elaborate furniture.
 The Spanish Lounge for smoking was especially magnificent.
-Philadelphia theater architects Hoffman-Henon designed the theater.
+Philadelphia theater architects Hoffman-Henon Co. designed the theatre.

 The Erlanger Theatre opened October 23, 1927 with the musical show "Criss Cross."
 The theatre was also equipped to show movies.
 RKO began a lease on September 29, 1929 to show first run movies.
 RKO’s first “talkie”, "Street Girl" had its premiere here.
 By 1930 RKO gave up.
-In 1932, William Goldman, formerly manager of Stanley Warner’s local operations, leased the theater.
+In 1932, William Goldman, formerly manager of Stanley Warner’s local operations, leased the theatre.